meardreed/SUpervised-Learning-Challenge/README.md

 An overview of the analysis:

-We are using various logistic regression to train and evaluate a model based on loan risk.
+We are using logistic regression to train and evaluate a model based on loan risk.
 We are analyzing a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers where 0 is a healthy loan and 1 is a risky loan.
 We split the data into 75% training data and 25% testing data with a random state of 1.

 The results: